MapsPeople/docs/src/android/v3/live-data/index.md

 ### Enable Live Data through MapControl

-Enabling Live Data through the MapControl is an easy way to get live data running in your app.
+Enabling Live Data through the `MapControl` is an easy way to get Live Data running in your app.

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>